thebigbluebox/thebigbluebox.github.io/_posts/2015-09-18-Winning-MHacks-With-JobChoice.md

 ##### The project that I did at this year's MHack6

-This year at Michigan University's 6th hackathon, MHack6, my partner (Ryan) and I set out to make a web application that made it simple for users to find which location from your different job offers will best fit your choice of savings, comfort, and safety.
+This year at Michigan University's 6th hackathon, MHack6, my partner (Ryan C Davis) and I set out to make a web application that made it simple for users to find which location from your different job offers will best fit your choice of savings, comfort, and safety.

 ![MHACKS Logo](http://mhacks.org/images/mhacks_logo.svg)